-Perspectives: Greater Role for Smaller States in the Rules-Based Order
+Perspectives: Greater role for smaller states in the Rules-Based Order

 The Rules-Based Order today is characterised by great power competition and two competing visions: the Washington Consensus vs. the Beijing Consensus, writes Prof. Dang Cam Tu.
-What is needed, she argues, is an “Evolving RBO” that gives a voice to small and medium countries.
+What is needed, she argues, is an 'Evolving RBO' that gives a voice to small and medium countries.

 ‘Rules-based order’ (RBO) is currently among the most frequently repeated terms in world politics, often in response to a contrary reality – that is, the imperfection of international laws, the inefficacy or lack of governance, and the tilt towards a power-based order.
 Consensus either remains on the general definition or it is tacitly acknowledged – the international RBO refers to a shared commitment of countries to conduct their behaviour and interaction in accordance with agreed rules and principles, explicitly articulated in various forms of international cooperation documents.
 There are differences of viewpoint and emphasis, but these are in the details – especially when influenced by players’ interests, values, and perceived power in real and evolving dynamics of regional and global governance.